* Sterling rises past stops to hit one-month high vs dollar

 By Philip Baillie

-LONDON, Dec 4 Sterling struck a one-month high against a broadly weaker dollar on Tuesday as reported buying by long-term investors helped it shake off a weaker-than-forecast UK construction PMI reading.
+LONDON, Dec 4 Sterling struck a one-month high against a broadly weak dollar on Tuesday on buying by long-term investors, but risked giving up some of those gains if UK construction data disappointed.

-Investors will focus on what Osborne will say in his "autumn statement" in parliament on Wednesday.
-There is speculation that he is likely to miss his debt and growth targets, raising risks to Britain's triple-A credit rating.
+Attention will stay on UK Finance Minister George Osborne's "autumn statement", which he is due to present to parliament on Wednesday.
+There is speculation that he is likely to miss his debt and growth targets, raising the risk that Britain could lose its prized triple-A credit rating.

 Trending On Reuters